Crafts and Games You Can Do With Pool Noodles, No Pool Required

 Pool Noodle Lightsabers

-Channel your inner Jedi (or Sith) with these pool noodle lightsabers.
-The imitation lightsabers might not have Kyber crystal strength running through them, but they will give you good practice just in case you have to take on Kylo Ren or Darth Vader one day.
+Young Padawans can channel their inner Jedi (or Sith) with these pool noodle lightsabers.
+The imitation lightsabers might not have Kyber crystal strength running through them, but they will give them good practice just in case threy have to take on Kylo Ren or Darth Vader one day.

 Pool Noodle Monsters

 It's official: We're changing the definition of monsters to cute and cuddly instead of scary and creepy.
 It would be hard not to after making these pool noodle monsters — just look at how friendly they are!
-To make these lovable creatures, you'll need to break down some pool noodles and raid your craft drawer for pom poms, pipe cleaners, and googly eyes.
+To make these lovable creatures, you'll first need to break down some pool noodles for the kids, and then have them raid the craft drawer for pom poms, pipe cleaners, and googly eyes.
 The secret to making the monsters look extra adorable is to make them look extra ridiculous.
 The more pom poms, the better!

 Pool Noodle Hurdles

-Think you have what it takes to win the gold medal in the pool noodle hurdle Olympics?
-Then, head to the yard and get some practice in!
-The individual hurdles will give you a taste of the real track and field competition.
-Make the competition interesting by timing yourself or just see how many you can jump over in a row.
-Who knows, thanks to this training, you might be on the actual podium one day to accept your gold medal.
+Does your kid have what it takes to win the gold medal in the pool noodle hurdle Olympics?
+Then send them to the yard and get some practice in!
+The individual hurdles will give them a taste of the real track and field competition.
+Make the competition interesting by timing them or have them count how many they can jump over in a row.
+Who knows, thanks to this training, they might be on the actual podium one day to accept their gold medal.

 Pool Noodle Garland

 Throwing a pool party over the summer?
 What about a family BBQ?
 Or maybe you just want to add some fun decorations to your backyard even if you don't have a pool?
 Whatever your answer is, you’re going to want to hang this pool noodle garland for everyone to see.
-To make the garland, pick out your favorite color pool noodles and grab an adult to help you cut them into small rings.
-Once you've got your noodles cut up, string them along a thick string — it's pretty much like making a giant necklace.
+To make the garland, pick out your favorite color pool noodles and cut them into small rings.
+Once you've got your noodles cut up, have the kids string them along a thick string — it's pretty much like making a giant necklace.

 Pool Noodle Fishing Game

 Fish in the pool is never a good thing.
 However, I think we can make an exception for these pool noodle fish.
 Not only do these pool noodle fish make for fun toys while swimming, but they also make for an exciting activity on land.
 Follow the instructions over on Happy Tot Shelf to see how to bring the fish to life.
-Then, use your "fishing pole" and see just how many you can catch.
+Then, have your kid use the "fishing pole" and see just how many they can catch.
 This fun activity will help little ones practice their hand-eye coordination, but they'll probably be having too much fun to even realize.

 Pool Noodle Pencil

 Drawing with sidewalk chalk is always a good idea.
 The only downside?
 Getting chalk all over your hands and clothes.
 Thankfully, Laly Mom has found a clever way to alleviate that issue with her giant pool noodle pencil.
-The chalk goes right into the end of the pool noodle, letting you draw and create all of your designs without ever touching the chalk.
-This craft is also great for the fall to get you excited as you head back to school.
+The chalk goes right into the end of the pool noodle, letting kids draw and create all of their designs without ever touching the chalk.
+This craft is also great for the fall to get them excited as they head back to school.

 Pool Noodle Shark

 Fans of a certain song about a multigenerational family of sharks will be into this pool noodle shark craft.
-For this craft, you'll need some assistance from an adult — a Mommy or Daddy Shark, perhaps — as you'll need to use a sharp knife and a hot glue gun.
+For this craft, an adult — a Mommy or Daddy Shark, perhaps — will need to use a sharp knife and a hot glue gun.
 After that, it's smooth sailing for your little ones to decorate the sharks as they please.
 (Apologies in advance if “Baby Shark” is now stuck in your head.)

 Pool Noodle Bumblebee

 The best part about making these adorable pool noodle bees?
 There's no chance of getting stung!
 Stock up on yellow and black pool noodles and head over to Premeditated Leftovers to see how to make these creatures fly.
-Make a bunch and create a full hive of bees — unfortunately, they won't make any honey on their own, so you'll have to supply that part.
+Have the kids make a bunch and create a full hive of bees — unfortunately, they won't make any honey on their own, so you'll have to supply that part.